TOMToolkit/tom_base/docs/introduction/resources.rst

 HTML
 ----

-`W3 Schools <https://www.w3schools.com/html/>`_ - Contains an excellent step-by-step tutorial, as well as a comprehensive tag reference.
+`W3 Schools HTML <https://www.w3schools.com/html/>`_ - Contains an excellent step-by-step tutorial, as well as a comprehensive tag reference.

 CSS
 ---

-`W3 Schools <https://www.w3schools.com/css/default.asp>`_ - Just like HTML, walks through a number of the common styling options and includes a comprehensive reference.
+`W3 Schools CSS <https://www.w3schools.com/css/default.asp>`_ - Just like HTML, walks through a number of the common styling options and includes a comprehensive reference.

 `Bootstrap <https://getbootstrap.com/docs/4.0/getting-started/introduction/>`_ - CSS framework used in much of the TOM Toolkit via a specific PyPi package.
 The site contains a tutorial on the built-in CSS styles available for use.